VictiniX888/rock-paper-scissors/README.md

 Written in JavaScript.

+[View on Github Pages](https://victinix888.github.io/rock-paper-scissors/).
 Begin game by typing game() into the browser's JavaScript console.